Summer Hoyland: Departure

 In early September 2012, Lucas announced her departure from Neighbours.
 Of her decision to leave, she stated "I've had a fantastic three years at Neighbours and I am really looking forward to what my future has to offer."
-Lucas filmed her final scenes in late September and Summer made her on-screen departure on 10 January 2013.
-A Channel 5 website writer commented that the character's exit storyline would "raise a few eyebrows, with Summer finding herself embroiled in a romance that will test her moral compass."
-On 11 September, Darren Devlyn from news.com.au revealed that Summer would develop a relationship with journalist Bradley Fox (Aaron Jeffery), before leaving the show.
+Lucas filmed her final scenes during the week beginning 17 September.
+A Channel 5 website writer said the character's exit storyline would "raise a few eyebrows, with Summer finding herself embroiled in a romance that will test her moral compass."
+On 11 September, Darren Devlyn from news.com.au reported that Summer would develop a relationship with older journalist Bradley Fox (Aaron Jeffery).
+The relationship sees Summer leave "amid controversy."
+Her departure aired on 10 January 2013.

+On 20 November 2023, Lucas announced on social media that she would be returning to the serial for a short stint by posting a photo with Jackie Woodburne (who plays Susan Kennedy).
+Of her return, she stated, "So special to head back to the place that changed my life forever."
+Lucas had previously explained that she would be open to returning to Neighbours, telling a reporter for Digital Spy: "I have nothing but fond memories of my time on the show, and if they were to ask me back, I would jump at the chance."
+Lucas returned as part of a storyline that sees past students protesting against the closure of Erinsborough High School.